 - The Men in Black: "The Undertaking", an Edwardian British group of MIBs, who are a rival organisation to the heroes (the Diogenes is, essentially, UNIT to the Undertaking's Torchwood).
-They have Code Names like Mr. Hay, Mr. Bee and Mr. Sea, which is probably a Shout-Out to the names in Men in Black.
+They have Code Names like Mr. Hay, Mr. Bee and Mr. Sea.

 - Mister Strange Noun: The Undertakers.